koszeggy/KGySoft.Drawing.Tools/README.md

 ### Installing Debugger Visualizers

+#### By VSIX Installer

+If you use Visual Studio 2013 or newer the simplest way is to download the [installer package](https://marketplace.visualstudio.com/items?itemName=KGySoft.drawing-debugger-visualizers) from the VisualStudio Marketplace.
+You can perform the install also from Visual Studio by the _Tools/Extensions and Updates..._ (Visual Studio 2019: _Extensions/Manage Extensions_) menu.

+#### Manual Install

 1. [Download](#download) the binaries and extract the .zip file to any folder.
 2. Open the folder with the extracted content.
 You will find three folders there:
   - `NET35` contains the .NET 3.5 version.
 Compatible with all Visual Studio versions starting with Visual Studio 2008 (tested with versions 2008-2019).